MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-change-basic-settings.md

 ---
-title: Changing Basic Settings | Microsoft Docs
+title: Viewing and Editing Basic Settings in Financials | Microsoft Docs
-description: Learn how you can change some of the basic settings in Financials.
+description: Learn how to change some of the basic settings in Financials, for example, the Role Centre, company, or the work date.
 services: project-madeira
 documentationcenter:
 author: SusanneWindfeldPedersen